openstack-infra/system-config/doc/source/certificate_authority.rst

 ---------------------------

 2 files will have been created, newcert.pem (public key) and newreq.pem (private key).
-Be sure to use caution while transporting these files, specifcially newreq.pem should be added into private hieradata for the specific server and then deleted from disk.
+Be sure to use caution while transporting these files, specifically newreq.pem should be added into private hieradata for the specific server and then deleted from disk.